Castelnuovo's bound and rigidity in almost complex geometry: --holomorphic cycles and geometric convergence

 \section{$J$--holomorphic cycles and geometric convergence}

-In this section we introduce the notions of $J$--holomorphic cycles and geometric convergence.
-We then compare these with the notions of closed $J$--holomorphic integral currents and weak convergence.
-This comparison, combined with a classical compactness result in geometric measure theory, implies \autoref{Lem_JHolomorphicCycleCompactness}.
-Throughout, let $(M,J,g)$ be an almost Hermitian manifold.
-Denote by
+In this section we introduce the notions of a $J$--holomorphic cycle and geometric convergence.
+We then compare these with the notions of an integral currents and weak convergence.
+This comparison, combined with the results discussed in \autoref{Sec_RegularityTheory}, implies \autoref{Lem_JHolomorphicCycleCompactness}.